 The next one on our list is name patches.
 They are a great way to represent your name or a business name on any wearable fabric.

-The best thing about custom name patches is that these patches go easy on the purse and one can easily order them in quantity.
+The best thing about name patches is that these patches go easy on the purse and one can easily order them in quantity.
 Say goodbye to your formal ids with the beautiful name patches.

 A process known as dye-sublimation is involved in the making of printed patches.
 If you’d ask me to define a printed patch, my say on this will be: “A patch with a photograph on it”